 Daily Pledge: Holmes Park Elementary

-Mrs. Smith's 3rd grade class at Holmes Park Elementary recites the Pledge of Allegiance.
+Mrs. Warren's 3rd grade class at Holmes Park Elementary recites the Pledge of Allegiance.

 by